bmilts/Mobile-Store/README.md

 ### Step 4: Initiated firestore dummy data, created functionality to parse and display data in tableView (Both for categories and products).
 Added functions to update tableView on database objects added, removed and edited.

 ### Step 5: Started admin application, copied basic storyboard design as images are shared, add category page completed with UIImage picker and tap image picker controller.
+Uploaded category image from picker to firestore storage, then use url to display in the app.

 <img src="admin.png" width="150" height="300"/> <img src="imagePickers.png" width="150" height="300"/> <img src="imagePicked.png" width="150" height="300"/>